-LASIK is the most popular refractive procedure available for vision correction.
-LASIK can greatly reduce dependence on glasses or contact lenses, enabling patients to live a more active lifestyle.
+LASIK is the most popular refractive procedure for vision correction.
+LASIK can reduce or eliminate your dependence on glasses and contact lenses, enabling you to live a more active lifestyle.

 Combining both corneal flap surgery and excimer laser vision correction techniques, LASIK (Laser In Situ Keratomileusis) has proven to be a dramatically effective technique for correcting myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.